 The only transmission in town is a glorious six-speed manual linked to a Haldex part-time all-wheel-drive system that brings the rear wheels into play when the fronts can't handle all that power.
 The R32 is swift yet sophisticated, tenacious yet tranquil.
 For the vast majority of enthusiast drivers, this was all the car they ever needed.
 Only 5,000 units were brought to the States.

 Out there on the unforgiving streets, it's hard to find anything even close to four figures.
-An Internet search unearthed three cars for sale that were far from the most expensive but give us some idea: one at $12,995 with 146,000 miles on the odometer, a second at $14,500 with 130,000 miles, and the third at $19,000 with 105,000 miles.
-These were all from dealers.
+An Internet search unearthed three cars for sale that were far from the most expensive but give us some idea: one at $15,900 with 135,000 miles on the odometer, a second at $14,000 with 143,000 miles, and the third at $20,000 with 118,000 miles.
 A budget of $15,000 wouldn't be a bad place to start for car and immediate maintenance.

 We spoke to Kristen Potter at Parts4vws.com to get an idea of what potential R32 owners should look for.
 She also provided us with prices for common replacement and maintenance parts.
 She backed up our assessment that a car with records is worth a decent premium over a car with a suspicious past.
 The prices below don't reflect labor, but that's a personal thing between you and the person spinning the wrenches.